buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When more than one build request is available for a builder, Buildbot can "collapse" the requests into a single build.
-This is desirable when build requests arrive more quickly than the available slaves can satisfy them, but has the drawback that separate results for each build are not available.
+This is desirable when build requests arrive more quickly than the available workers can satisfy them, but has the drawback that separate results for each build are not available.

 Requests are only candidated for a merge if both requests have exactly the same :ref:`codebases<Attr-Codebase>`.